What can you tell me about your school’s curriculum as a whole?

 I hope that you will enjoy reading about our school curriculum on each class’s home page.
 Much thought and preparation has gone into making sure that it is scoped and sequenced in a way where the students ability to learn, comprehend, apply, analyze, synthesize and evaluate is built on prior learning.
 The pillars that form the foundation of our curriculum are based on Jewish values found in an examination and better understanding of God, Torah and Israel.

-What is at the core of everything we teach?
+What is at the core of everything you teach?

 As taken from our guiding principles of the school: “Virtues and values are of central importance to everything we do at our school.
 The way we act; who we are; what we stand for; how we respond; how we view life and the world around us; our personal qualities, attributes and traits—all these reflect the degree to which we embrace our Jewish values.”